 Stay informed with our Coronavirus Travel Update Newsletter

 And get the latest Coronavirus travel advice.

 Where can I travel?

 The situation is fluid and constantly evolving, but at present you should avoid nonessential travel until further notice.
 What started as the epicenter in China and then moved to neighboring countries, has shifted into the Middle East, Europe, and the USA.

-The U.S. has just imposed a ban on travel coming from Europe for the next 30 days starting Friday March 13th, 2020.
+The U.S. has imposed a ban on travel coming from Europe for 30 days starting Friday March 13th, 2020.
 This does not apply to U.S. citizens returning from Europe.

 Current Travel Warnings

 We’ve outlined the current travel warnings below put in place by the CDC and State Department as an update on the current outbreak of coronavirus.
 The CDC website is also embedded, so you can get real-time information on a specific destination.

 Italy: Italy remains the epicenter of the outbreak in Europe and measures have been taken to contain the spread.
 The government first started with a limited quarantine of certain northern towns, but now that travel ban has moved to include the entire country – an unprecedented move.